Ethiopian wolf

-The Ethiopian wolf (Canis simensis), also called the Simien jackal and Simien fox, is a canine native to the Ethiopian Highlands.
-In southeastern Ethiopia it is also known as the horse jackal.
+The Ethiopian wolf (Canis simensis), also called the red jackal, the Simien jackal or Simien fox, is a canine native to the Ethiopian Highlands.
+In southeastern Ethiopia, it is also known as the horse jackal.
 It is similar to the coyote in size and build, and is distinguished by its long and narrow skull, and its red and white fur.
 Unlike most large canids, which are widespread, generalist feeders, the Ethiopian wolf is a highly specialised feeder of Afroalpine rodents with very specific habitat requirements.
 It is one of the world's rarest canids, and Africa's most endangered carnivore.

 The species's current range is limited to seven isolated mountain ranges at altitudes of 3,000–4,500 m, with the overall adult population estimated at 360–440 individuals in 2011, more than half of them in the Bale Mountains.

 The Ethiopian wolf is listed as endangered by the IUCN, on account of its small numbers and fragmented range.
 Threats include increasing pressure from expanding human populations, resulting in habitat degradation through overgrazing, and disease transference and interbreeding from free-ranging dogs.
-Its conservation is headed by Oxford University's Ethiopian Wolf Conservation Programme, which seeks to protect wolves through vaccination and community outreach programs.
+Its conservation is headed by Oxford University's Ethiopian Wolf Conservation Programme, which seeks to protect the wolves through vaccination and community outreach programs.